mtyeyes/get-values-of-css-properties/README.md

 ### Get values of CSS properties
 This script goes through every DOM element and returns the values of CSS properties being used and counts how many times they are being used.
-Execute this script in the developer console and then read the **valuesOfProperties** object.
-To specify which properties to look for change the parameter of a self-invoking function.
+Execute this script in the developer console and it will return the object with values.
+To specify which properties to look for change the parameter of a self-invoking function(it could be either array of properties or a string with one property).